Hypersomatotropism in cats: causes, symptoms and treatment options

-Hypersomatotropism in cats, also known as acromegaly, is a rare but serious endocrine disorder that occurs in cats.
-It is caused by excessive production of the growth hormone somatotropin (STH), which leads to a range of clinical symptoms and complications.
-In recent years it has been shown that around 10 to 15% of cats suffering from diabetes mellitus are also affected by this disease.
+Hypersomatotropism in cats, also known as acromegaly, is a rare but serious endocrine disorder in cats.
+It is caused by an overproduction of growth hormone somatotropin (GH), leading to a range of clinical symptoms and secondary diseases.
+In recent years, it has been shown that approximately 10 to 15% of cats with diabetes mellitus are also affected by this condition.

 Definition and causes of hypersomatotropism in cats

-What is Hypersomatotropism in Cats?
+What is hypersomatotropism in cats?

 Causes of hypersomatotropism in cats